adagio130/note/Leetcode/questions/238-Product-of-Array-Except-Self.md

 #flashcards/questions
 ==a==
-1. separately count left product and right product for each element.
+1. separately count from left product and from right product for each element.
 2.